 The 7th Grade Home and Careers course is an introductory Family and Consumer Science course that teaches students thinking skills that are related to decision making, problem solving, goal setting and time management.
 It emphasizes the importance of these skills in all aspects of daily living.
 Personal and human development, nutrition, consumerism, food preparation, basic sewing skills, introduction to career awareness and more are some of the areas of instruction that will be part of the student's participation.
-The introduction to our new career program Schoolinks, which is an electronic portfolio, will be presented to all 7th graders.
-See the description of Schoolinks under Home and Careers 8.
+The introduction to Naviance, an electronic portfolio, will be presented to all 7th grade students.
+This course is a NYS required curriculum intended for all 7th and 8th grade students in the Three Village Central School District.